 Junior Yearly Meeting (JYM) Friends are typically teens between Children’s Program and Young Adult Friends (ages 13-18).
 Sometimes middle school program is included in JYM, and sometimes it is part of Children’s Program.
 Please contact the clerks of these committees to determine the best program fit for a particular Friend.

 - Info about JYM 2015 and the Annual Session at Walker Creek Ranch, July 13-18, 2015.

 - Financial aid info available on the registration page, too.
 Ask early!

 - Respectful Relationships Parent Consent Form – JYM 2015 (PDF) Coming soon

 - Parental Consent and Medical Release Form – JYM 2015 (PDF)

 - Archive: 2014

-- Info for FRAPs (Friendly Responsible Adult Presences), including application to volunteer for JYM 2015.
+- Info for FRAPs (Friendly Responsible Adult Presences): Follow this link to find more information, including application to volunteer for JYM 2015.
 Apply by May 26th at the latest.
 JYM will be selecting FRAPs on a rolling basis, so early applications will be considered first.

 Call to Junior Yearly Meeting 2015